DWI Law: An Inside Look

 What is known as DWI in the DWI laws of some states may be referred to as DUI (driving under the influence) or OWI (operating while intoxicated) under the statutes of other states.

-While states may differ in terms of how their laws refer to and mandate penalties for drunk driving, it should be known that it is against the law in all 50 states to operate a motor vehicle with a blood alcohol content of 0.08 percent or higher.
+While states may differ in terms of how their laws refer to and mandate penalties for drunk driving, know that it is against the law in all 50 states to operate a motor vehicle with a blood alcohol content of 0.08 percent or higher.

 Whether you live in a state with a DUI, OWI or DWI law, you should know that the penalties for operating a vehicle while impaired by alcohol or drugs are quite serious and nothing to laugh about, as the "DWI Law Crime and Punishment" section on this page reveals.